Noaheasley/PhysicPlayground/README.md

 first you enter this link to the release https://github.com/Noaheasley/PhysicPlayground/releases/tag/1.0

-download the physicsplayground.zip file in your computer
+download the PhysicsPlaygroundBuild.zip file in your computer

 extract the zip folder and run the .exe to play the game